1. What happens to personal days if an employee is laid off?

 No, unless the employee is to be placed on a layoff leave of absence.

-3. If an employee works 75 percent FTE, is he/she eligible for personal days?
+3. If an employee works 75 percent FTE, are they eligible for personal days?

-4. Can employees take personal days in hourly increments?
+4. Can employees take personal days in any increments?

 5. Are employees permitted to claim paid time off based on their daily schedule even if it results in regular pay in excess of their weekly FTE?